romainbianchi/AI_Tools/README.md

 # AI Tools

-This project is an application to allow to introduce artificiall intelligence and decision tree interactively with a Thymio robot.
+This project is an application designed to interactively introduce artificial intelligence and decision trees using a Thymio robot.

-It is based on an application 'ThymioIA' provided by Mobsya: https://github.com/Mobsya/ThymioIA.git
+It is based on the 'ThymioIA' application provided by Mobsya, available at: https://github.com/Mobsya/ThymioIA.git

-The following is the original Readme for the ThymioIA application and describes the steps required for the installation.
+Below is the original README for the ThymioIA application, which outlines the steps required for installation.

 "
 # ThymioIA React Application